Multiplier bootstrap of tail copulas with applications: Introduction

 Since its introduction various parametric and nonparametric estimates of the tail copulas and of the stable tail dependence function have been proposed in the literature.
-Several authors assume that the dependence function belongs to some parametric family. \cite{coletawn1994}, \cite{tiago1980} or \cite{einhaaxin1993} imposed restrictions on the marginal distributions to estimate multivariate extreme value distributions.
-Nonparametric estimates of the stable tail dependence function have been investigated in the pioneering thesis of \cite{huang1992} and by \cite{qi1997} and \cite{dreehuan1998}. \cite{schmstad2006} proposed analogous estimates as in \cite{huang1992} for tail copulas [except for rounding deviations due to the fact that $F_n(F_n^-(x))$, with the generalized inverse function $F_n^-$, is not exactly equal to $x$] and gave a new proof for the asymptotic behavior of the estimates.
-More recent work on inference on the stable tail dependence function can be found in \cite{einkraseg2008} and \cite{einhaali2006}, who investigated moment estimators of tail dependence and weighted approximations of tail copula processes, respectively.
+Several authors assume that the dependence function belongs to some parametric family.
+Coles and Tawn \cite{coletawn1994}, Tiago~de Oliveira \cite{tiago1980}, and Einmahl \textit{et~al.} \cite{einhaaxin1993} imposed restrictions on the marginal distributions to estimate multivariate extreme value distributions.
+Nonparametric estimates of the stable tail dependence function were investigated in the pioneering thesis of Huang \cite{huang1992} and by Qi \cite{qi1997} and Drees and Huang \cite{dreehuan1998}.
+Schmidt and Stadtm{\"{u}}ller \cite{schmstad2006} proposed analogous estimates as in Huang \cite{huang1992} for tail copulas [except for rounding deviations due to the fact that $F_n(F_n^-(x))$, with the generalized inverse function $F_n^-$, is not exactly equal to $x$] and provided new proof of the asymptotic behavior of the estimates.
+More recent work on inference on the stable tail dependence function was done by Einmahl \textit{et~al.} \cite{einkraseg2008} and Einmahl \textit{et~al.} \cite{einhaali2006}, who investigated moment estimators of tail dependence and weighted approximations of tail copula processes, respectively.

 The present paper has two main purposes.
-First we clarify some curiosities in the literature on tail copula estimation, which stem from the fact that most authors assume the existence of continuous partial derivatives of the tail copula {[see e.g. \cite{huang1992}, \cite{dreehuan1998}, \cite{schmstad2006}, \cite{einhaali2006}, \cite{dehaferr2006}, \cite{pengqi2008} or \cite{dehnevpen2008} among others].} {However, the (lower or upper) tail copula corresponding to (lower or upper) tail independence is the only tail copula with this property, because the partial derivatives of a tail copula satisfy
+First, we clarify some curiosities in the literature on tail copula estimation, which stem from the fact that most authors assume the existence of continuous partial derivatives of the tail copula {(see, e.g., Huang \cite{huang1992}, Drees and Huang \cite{dreehuan1998}, Schmidt and Stadtm{\"{u}}ller \cite{schmstad2006}, Einmahl \textit{et~al.} \cite{einhaali2006}, de~Haan and Ferreira \cite{dehaferr2006}, Peng and Qi \cite{pengqi2008}, de~Haan \textit{et~al.} \cite{dehnevpen2008}).} {However, the (lower or upper) tail copula corresponding to (lower or upper) tail independence is the only tail copula with this property, because the partial derivatives of a tail copula satisfy